On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: The Main Result

+How large does $s(1,1)$ need to be for the above alignment which aligns all $1$'s to be optimal?
+In the current case, if $s(1,1)>19$, then we know that the optimal alignment cannot leave out any $1$'s, since what one gets for leaving out just one pair of aligned $1$'s is losing more than $19$ points.
+The $0$'s cannot make up for that since their maximal contribution would be $19$ points if both strings would consist entirely of $0$'s only.
+(We assume exactly the same amout of $1$'s present in both strings at this stage for simplification of the discussion.)

+Now, let us apply our random transformation to $x$ to obtain the new string $\tilde{x}$.
+That is we chose a block of $0$'s of length $5$ at random in $x$ and remove a $0$, which is then added to a randomly chosen block of 0's of length $1$.
+In the present case, the expected increase in score for our alignment $\vec{\pi}$ is:

+Indeed, one of the two blocks of $0$'s of length $5$ is such that by cutting one bit, the score gets reduced by one point, while for the other block of $0$'s of length $5$, the score does not change.
+This contributes then $-1/2$ to the expected change.
+Similarly two out of the three blocks of $0$'s of length $1$ in $x$ are such that adding a $0$ increase the score by one.
+This gives a contribution of $2/3$ to the expectation.
+Adding those two contributions then leads to \eqref{ES}.\\

-This alignment has score $7$.
-This is one unit larger than the score of the alignment before modifications. }\\[3mm] In general the alignment which aligns all ones is not an optimal alignment.
-It is very difficult to understand how the optimal alignment looks macroscopically for long texts.
+In general the alignment which aligns all ones is not an optimal alignment.
+It is rather difficult to understand how the optimal alignment looks macroscopically for long texts.
 There are extremely complicated dependencies between all the parts of the optimal alignment.
-But despite the horrendously complicated macroscopic behavior, when most ones are matched, the local distribution of the optimal alignment is close to the alignment where we match all the ones.
-Furthermore, the alignment where we match all the ones consists of a sequence of iid blocks of zeros between matched ones.
+However, despite the horrendously complicated macroscopic behavior, when most ones are matched, the local distribution of the optimal alignment is close to the alignment where we match all the ones.
+Moreover, the alignment where we match all the ones consists of a sequence of iid blocks of zeros between matched ones, provided we use a little trick.
+That trick consists of taking the sequences $X$ and $Y$ having random lengths.
+For this let $T_i$ be the position of the $i$-th $1$ in $X_1,X_2,\ldots$: